mainmatter/ember-simple-auth/README.md

 ## Testing

-Ember Simple Auth comes with a set up test helpers that can be used in acceptance tests:
+Ember Simple Auth comes with a __set of test helpers that can be used in acceptance tests__:

 * `currentSession(app)`: returns the current session.
 * `authenticateSession(app, sessionData)`: authenticates the session; the optional